 The primary research focus of the Center for Perinatal Biology is investigation of molecular and epigenetic mechanisms of fetal development and programming of health and disease later in life.
-The majority of the funding to support this research is derived from competitive grants awarded by the National Institutes of Health; additional funding is provided by the National Science Foundation and other agencies.
-The biomedical scientists in this internationally renowned research center also teach basic science courses in the School of Medicine; as well as graduate courses in their disciplines: physiology/pharmacology, gynecology/obstetrics, pathology/human anatomy, biochemistry/microbiology, and pediatrics.
+The majority of the funding to support this research is derived from competitive grants awarded by the National Institutes of Health (NIH).
+Additional funding is provided by the National Science Foundation and other agencies.
+The biomedical scientists in this internationally renowned research center also teach basic science courses in the School of Medicine and graduate courses in their disciplines.
+The graduate courses include physiology/pharmacology, gynecology/obstetrics, pathology/human anatomy, biochemistry/microbiology, and pediatrics.

-For graduate students, postdoctoral fellows, and beginning investigators—who spend from two-to-four years in research and training in fields related to developmental biology and physiology—the center is an ideal environment.
-A number of visiting scholars from other universities also work in the center during sabbaticals or other interims.
+The center is an ideal environment for graduate students, postdoctoral fellows, and beginning investigators who spend from two-to-four years in research and training in fields related to developmental biology and physiology.
+Visiting scholars from other universities also work in the center during sabbaticals or other interims.

-The information on student life contained in this CATALOG is brief.
-The Loma Linda University Student Handbook more comprehensively addresses University and school expectations, regulations, and policies; and is available on the University Web site as <llu.edu/student-handbook>.
-All students are expected to familiarize themselves with the contents of the Student Handbook—including the section that pertains specifically to the School of Medicine—and to abide by its policies.
-Additional information regarding policies specific to the School of Medicine are provided by the school at the orientation to each academic year.
-Students who have questions about the Student Handbook should contact the associate dean for student affairs.
-Students in the School of Medicine’s Integrated Biomedical Graduate Studies Program are expected to familiarize themselves with the document Student Guidelines, Policies and Procedures, and students in programs associated with the School of Medicine’s Earth and Biological Sciences are expected to familiarize themselves with the document Earth and Biological Sciences Student Handbook.
-These documents contain policies and procedures specific to the individual graduate programs and are given to students at orientation.
-These documents may also be requested from the Office of the Assistant Dean for Student Affairs in the Graduate Program and from the individual program directors
+The information on student life and student policies contained in this CATALOG is brief.
+The Loma Linda University Student Handbook more comprehensively addresses university and school expectations, regulations, and policies.
+All students are expected to inform themselves of the contents of the Student Handbook, including Sections which contain policies that apply to all LLU students in all of the schools that make up Loma Linda University and to abide by its policies.
+Additional information regarding policies specific to the School of Medicine are provided by the school at the orientation for each of the academic programs.
+Students who have questions about the Student Handbook should contact the associate dean for student affairs over their program.
+Students in the School of Medicine’s M.D and MMS programs are expected to familiarize themselves with the Student Handbook, as well as additional policies posted on Canvas and to abide by those policies.
+Students in the School of Medicine’s Integrated Biomedical Graduate Studies Program are expected to familiarize themselves with the document Student Guidelines, Policies and Procedures, Integrated Biomedical Graduate Studies and to abide by those policies.
+Students in programs associated with the School of Medicine’s Earth and Biological Sciences Graduate Student Handbook and to abide by those policies.
+Students in the Pathologists’ Assistant Program are expected to familiarize themselves with the document Student Handbook Pathologists’ Assistant Program and to abide by those policies.

 The Bernard D. Briggs Award is presented to an outstanding medical student entering the field of anesthesiology who exhibits the dedication, enthusiasm, and commitment of the visionary physician and distinguished mentor for whom it is named.